The Plural Form of Words

 The English language is quite unusual because the singular and plural forms of verbs in each tense are identical.
 The only exception is the third-person-singular form in the present tense (shown in red).
 This is the main reason why English is easy for foreigners to learn.
 In many other languages, there would be a different spelling in every single box in the table above.

-What Are Plural Demonstrative Adjectives?The demonstrative adjectives are this, that, these, and those.
+What Are Plural Demonstrative Determiners?The demonstrative determiners (called demonstrative adjectives in traditional grammar) are "this," "that," "these," and "those."

 - These kind of things.